Why COVID-19 is Turning Homeowners to Solar Energy

 Regardless of its power source, overall electricity demand has decreased, despite the emergence of the US’s work-from-home economy.
 While changes in electricity demand can be traced to a number of sources, one possible explanation for the decrease in demand is that many homeowners and business owners alike know utility companies are in the business of producing coal-based power, which has been a scarce and therefore increasingly expensive commodity for quite some time.

 Unlike other forms of power, renewable energy doesn’t cost as much to produce, manage, and operate.
-Reducing the production of nonrenewable fossil fuels via solar energy throughout the economic uncertainty of the COVID-19 pandemic appears to have proven solar a solution for many savvy utility companies and conscientious homeowners throughout the US.
+Reducing the production of nonrenewable fossil fuels via solar energy throughout the economic uncertainty of the COVID-19 pandemic appears to have proven solar to be a solution for many savvy utility companies and conscientious homeowners throughout the US.

 How the Work-From-Home Economy Flattens the Electricity Demand Curve